Reasonable Accommodation Policy

 4.5.
 Modifications Not Necessarily Determinative of Disability Status

-Information obtained in the course of this process will be kept confidential in accordance with the General Dynamics C4 Systems "Company and Personal Information Protection" Operating Manual and the General Dynamics "Privacy and Security of Personal Information" Corporate Policy and will be disclosed only on a restricted, need-to-know basis and as otherwise permitted or required by law.
+Information obtained in the course of this process will be kept confidential in accordance with the General Dynamics C4 Systems "Company and Personal Information Protection" Standard Practice and the General Dynamics "Privacy and Security of Personal Information" Corporate Policy and will be disclosed only on a restricted, need-to-know basis and as otherwise permitted or required by law.

 Any and all medical documentation from a health care professional must be retained in Occupational Health Resources in a confidential file and not in the department or Human Resources personnel file.

 Pursuant to the General Dynamics C4 Systems "Equal Employment Opportunity and Non-Discrimination" Human Resources policy, General Dynamics C4 Systems prohibits discrimination or retaliation against an individual who has a disability and/or who requests a reasonable accommodation.